DominikBucher12/XTouchBar/README.md

 - [X] Figure out how to call shortcuts to desired Xcode features
 - [X] Add Swiftlint to format a style a bit :)

-If you want to support this project, feel free to send some coffee money to [this link](https://www.paypal.me/develodom) If you don't want to spend money, you can still support me if you will share this tool with your colleagues and tell them how nice it is :D

-Oh yeah and, take a look at [guys at Showmax](https://tech.showmax.com), they are doing really cool stuff in a great way :)

 ## TL;DR